4 Reasons to File Taxes Early This Tax Season

 Beat those crooks to the punch and file first.
 While it may not erase the threat of identity theft in the future, it can protect your refund because nobody can claim YOUR refund before YOU.

 Procrastination leads to stress.
 Many people don’t enjoy doing taxes, so they stall any activity related to tax preparation.
 You have to gather tax documents from multiple sources, then complete IRS tax forms – which requires attention to detail and knowledge of the tax code.
-Plus, for those of us who don’t have the time or will to do this, it becomes even more burdensome.
+For those of us who don’t have the time or will to do this, it becomes a major stressor.

 If you work with a tax advisor early in the season, it will give you enough of a chance to make thoughtful decisions about your tax and financial strategies.
 Mistakes get made when you rush through the process of filing, which can trigger audits that can lead to penalties and interest.